saadmk11/comment-webpage-screenshot/README.md

-# Comment Webpage Screenshot
+# Attach image to comment

-Comment Webpage Screenshot is a GitHub Action that takes a list of images, uploads them to an [Image Upload Service](#available-image-upload-services) and **comments** the screenshots on the **pull request** that **triggered** the action.
+Comment with image is a GitHub Action that takes a list of images, uploads them to an [Image Upload Service](#available-image-upload-services) and **comments** the screenshots on the **pull request** that **triggered** the action.